What is good vs bad sleeping posture?

 In principle, the ideal and most comfortable position is a ‘zero gravity’ position which eliminates pressure points.
 The smooth, accurate and contouring control of an Adjustamatic bed allows you to position and contour the bed to support and reduce tension on these pressure points.
 This ‘soft contour’ position will take the strain off the spine and pivot point joints giving you as relaxed position as possible to zero gravity (Call et al, 2007).

 Our beds are renowned for their ability to adapt to individual needs.
-And if you happen to share a bed with someone who has different support needs to yours, our split or ‘dual’ adjustable beds allow you to independently control your mattresses, all within one bed frame.
+And if you happen to share a bed with someone who has different support needs to yours, our split or dual adjustable beds allow you to independently control your mattresses, all within one bed frame.
+Explore our range of adjustable beds and our buying guide to help you inform your purchase.